ravi-ranjan-cs1/Hospital-API/README.md

 To run this application on your local machine, please follow these steps:

-Clone this repository using the following command: https://github.com/ayush2342/Hospital-API.git
+Clone this repository using the following command: https://github.com/ravi-ranjan-cs1/Hospital-API

 Install the required dependencies using the following command: $ npm install

 Start the application using the following command: $ npm run start

 Open the application in your postman app by visiting the following URL: http://localhost:8000

+This is host link: https://hospital-api-axja.onrender.com

 Features: